accuguide/accuguide/README.md

 ## Contributing

 We are always looking for open source contributions!
 Check out our contribution guidelines [here](https://github.com/accuguide/.github/blob/main/CONTRIBUTING.md) for more information!
+Once you are familiar with our guidelines, you can check out our issues to see what needs to be added, fixed, or changed.
+If you are a new contributor on Github we reccomend you try and tackle issues labeled "good first issue".

 ## Setup